La. to remain in current COVID restrictions phase through February

-BATON ROUGE - During a Tuesday (Jan.
-12) morning news conference, Governor John Bel Edwards announced his decision to keep Louisiana under its current Phase 2 Modified Restrictions.
+BATON ROUGE - During a Tuesday afternoon news conference, Governor John Bel Edwards announced a decision to keep Louisiana under its current modified Phase 2 restrictions.

 -Click here to view the latest COVID numbers.

 For quick reference, a breif overview of Louisiana’s current COVID-19 restrictions are below:

 -All Louisianans are encouraged to avoid gatherings of individuals not part of their households.

 -All businesses, private and public sectors, should have as many employees work from home as they can.